Prefer to speak to us about your energy switch? Call our UK-based Energy Experts for free on:

 The dual fuel discounts associated with this type of contract can mean your energy will be cheaper, so paired with the convenience of only having one energy supplier it can be a great advantage.

-It's not.
+It’s not.
 As far as your household is concerned there is very little difference between having dual fuel or single fuel contracts.
 Exactly the same gas and electricity is provided in either case.
-However, should you decide to carry out a dual fuel comparison you may end up saving your household some money by paying lower fuel prices.